adityatw/lora/README.md

 LoRA offers a lightweight, modular alternative to traditional fine-tuning—making it especially valuable for resource-constrained environments and rapid experimentation.
 By decoupling task-specific adaptation from full model retraining, it enables scalable, reproducible workflows without compromising performance.

 This experiment demonstrates how LoRA can be effectively applied to question answering tasks using `flan-t5-small`, even on limited hardware like a GeForce GTX 1650.
 Through careful parameter tuning, memory-aware evaluation, and explicit metric tracking via Weights & Biases, we see that meaningful fine-tuning is possible without full-model retraining.
 The workflow is designed to be reproducible, modular, and adaptable—serving as a scaffold for future schema-aware, agentic AI pipelines.

+> **Caveat**: While the concept of LoRA seems straightforward, effective deployment requires thoughtful decisions around model selection, target use cases, and available compute resources.
+Even with small adapters, factors like backbone size, batch size, sequence length, and domain coverage can dramatically influence both performance and generalization.

 > **Note**: production-grade deployments, especially those involving larger models, multi-turn reasoning, or latency-sensitive applications, would still require more robust GPU infrastructure.